jmnarloch/rxjava-spring-boot-starter/README.md

 ### Server side events

 Spring 4.2 introduced `ResponseBodyEmitter` for long leaving HTTP connections and streaming the response data.
-One of available specialized implementations is `ObservableSseEmitter` that allows to send long living server side event produced from `rx.Observable`.
+One of available specialized implementations is `ObservableSseEmitter` that allows to send server side event produced from `rx.Observable`.

 Example: